nikhil-shuklaa/Cool-GitHub-Profile-README/README.md

 - [Github Profile README Generator](https://github.com/rahuldkjain/github-profile-readme-generator) - This tool provides an easy way to create github profile readme with latest addons like `visitors count`, `github stats` etc.
 - [Dynamic Profile Page On Github](https://github.com/umutphp/github-action-dynamic-profile-page) - Get dynamically generated list of your commits (of the repositories that the action is configured) on GitHub profile readme.
 - [npm package downloads](https://github.com/maddhruv/github-readme-npm-downloads) - Show all of your npm packages and their total downloads
-- [All Dev Stats in Readme](https://github.com/anmol098/waka-readme-stats) - Are you an early 🐤 or a night 🦉?
+- [All Dev Stats in Readme](https://github.com/anmol098/waka-readme-stats) - Are you an early Bird or a night Owl?
 When are you most productive during the day?
 What languages you code in?
 And other stuff...
 Let's check out in your readme!
 - [Feedparser](https://pythonhosted.org/feedparser/) - Convenient processing of RSS files
 - [Profile README Widgets](https://github.com/marketplace/actions/profile-readme) - Add simple widgets to your profile readme.
 - [Spotify now playing card generator](https://github.com/kittinan/spotify-github-profile) - Generate your Spotify now playing card for your GitHub profile